top of page

 “R. Yudan said in the name of R. Hama: In the time-to-come, when the Holy One, blessed be He, seats the lord Messiah at His right hand, as is said The Lord says to my lord: “Sit at My right hand” (Ps.
 110:1), and seats Abraham at His left, Abraham’s face will turn pale, and he will say to the Lord: “My son’s son sits at the right, and I at the left!”
 Thereupon the Holy One, blessed be He, will comfort Abraham, saying: “Your son’s son is at My right, but I, in a manner of speaking, am at your right”: The Lord [is] at your right hand (Ps.
 110:5).”
 Midrash Tehillim 18.29, translated by R' William G. Braude, Yale University Press Edition, pg.
 261

-This Midrash highlights the exact same paradox spoken of by Yeshua!
-How is it possible that the gorem (the cause), Avraham avinu, sits on the left while Mashiach, the son of his son, sits in the more prestigious seat on Hashem’s right?
+This Midrash highlights the exact same paradox that Yeshua spoke of!
+How is it possible that the gorem (the cause), Avraham Avinu, sits on the left while Mashiach, the son of his son, sits in the more prestigious seat on Hashem’s right?
 The Midrash Tanchuma states,

 “A song of ascents.
 I will lift up mine eyes to the mountains (Ps.
 121:1).
 Scripture alludes here to the verse Who are you, O great mountain before.
 Zerubbabel?
 You shall become a plain (Zech.
 4:7).
 This verse refers to the Messiah, the descendant of David.
 Why was he called a great mountain?
 Because he will be greater than the patriarchs, as is said: Behold, My servant shall prosper, he shall be exalted and lifted up, and shall be very high (Isa.
 52:13).
 He shall be exalted above Abraham; lifted up above Isaac; and shall be very high above Jacob.
 He shall be exalted above Abraham, concerning whom it is said: I have lifted up my hand unto the Lord (Gen. 14:22); lifted up above Moses, of whom it is said: That you should say to me: Carry them in your bosom (Num.
 11:12); and shall be very high like the ministering angels, concerning whom it is said: As for their wings, they were high (Ezek.
 1:18).
 Hence Scripture says: Who are you, O great mountain?”
 Midrash Tanchuma, Toldot, Siman 14, translated by Samuel A. Berman, Sefaria.org [11]

-Yeshua’s argument is incredibly compelling, and is found in Rabbinic literature.
-It’s the anti-missionary argument that fails to be a conversation stopper.
-The New Testament reveals why the Messiah is greater than Avraham, Yitzhak, Yaakov, Moshe and David.
+Yeshua’s argument is incredibly compelling and can be found in Rabbinic literature.
+It’s the anti-missionary argument that fails to be a conversation-stopper.
+The New Testament reveals why the Messiah is greater than Avraham, Yitzhak, Yaakov, Moshe, and David.
 R’ Yitzhak Breiter writes in the Seven Pillars of Faith,

 “The soul of Mashiach preceded the world.
 It is the root of the souls of Israel, and the entire Creation, for “The entire universe was only created to attend him” (Berakhot 6b) and “The Tzaddik is the foundation of the world” (Proverbs 10:25).”
 R’ Yitzhak Breiter, The Seven Pillars of Faith, Seventh Pillar: The Tzaddik, Breslov.org [12]